replay-software/bump/readme.md

 * **Bump has not been tested with the Sparkle 2 Beta**.
 In theory it should be perfectly compatible but it has only been tested with Sparkle 1.x
 * You'll need an **AWS access key and secret key** to use Bump as it automatically manages an S3 bucket for your Sparkle changelog file and app archives
 * Bump has only been tested with macOS Sparkle releases, not Sparkle-compatible distributions available for other platforms
-* Only works with `.zip` releases.
-It will not work with other app distribution vehicles unless they are zipped
 * Bump doesn't support Delta updates with Sparkle (yet!)

 ---